tharropoulos/online-parameter-estimation/README.md

 # online-parameter-estimation
-MATLAB project for online parameter estimation for dynamic systems
+MATLAB project for real time parameter estimation for dynamic systems.

+Part of "Modelling and Simulation of Dynamic Systems" course from Automation & Robotics Lab (https://arl.ee.auth.gr/) , Department of Electrical Engineering, Aristotle University of Thessaloniki, 2022